raren003/NFL-Stats-Site/README.md

          plotly library
    2. [Plotly](https://plotly.com/python/getting-started/)
       1. Used to convert Pandas dataframes into visually appealing graphs
-   3. Other libraries need to run site, but are not used by the receiving portion of the website
+   3. Other libraries need to run site, but are not used by the receiving section of the website
       1. [numpy](https://pypi.org/project/numpy/)
       2. [beautifulsoup4](https://pypi.org/project/beautifulsoup4/)
       3. [googledrivedownloader](https://pypi.org/project/googledrivedownloader/)